What is Vape Juice?

 Generally, flavouring makes up 1% to 10% of the total volume of e-juice.
 One of the advantages of vaping is the wide variety of delicious flavours.
 The liquid is a bit tasteless; hence food-grade additives are used to add flavour to it.
 The flavours are very concentrated, and it does not take much.
 Their recipes and ratios are similar to basic cooking recipes.
 For best results.
 They are tested, finely tuned, and mixed professionally in laboratories.

 The source of the flavouring is essential.
 Some people make their own flavourings with do it yourself (DIY) techniques from the internet.
-Flavourings from the supermarket may contain oils that are harmful to inhale.
-Therefore, we recommend sticking to flavours from vape manufacturers.
+Some vape juice may contain flavours and other ingredients that are harmful to inhale.
+We recommend sticking to flavours from reputable vape manufacturers.

 However, you cannot be fully aware of the flavours' ingredients based on the label.
-The FDA permits for food manufacturers to hide select proprietary information to maintain their uniqueness in flavours.
-Therefore, it is vital to buy e-juice only from professional brands.
+The FDA permits manufacturers to hide select proprietary information — or trade secrets — to maintain their uniqueness in flavours.
+Therefore, it is advisable to buy e-juice only from reputable brands.

 For starters, one classic to try is menthol, a cool and fresh flavour that is common for newbies.
-Since flavours are relatively inexpensive, you can experiment until you get your go-to flavours.
+Since flavours are relatively inexpensive, you can experiment until you find your go-to flavours.

 Vanillin is a synthetic compound, which is one of the most popular flavours.
 It is a regular preference for vapers because of its sweet characteristic.
 Limonene is a strong flavour that masks the other bitter notes of the other ingredients making it a favourite for many.

 Everyone has different palates, so the tangy flavours someone else prefers may not be your taste.

 As a vaper, it is crucial to understand all the facts about vape juices.
 Knowing what vape juice is made of, your preferred nicotine strength and the best PG/VG ratio will give you the best vaping experience.